Substance Church: History

+As of 2026, they operate a mobile campus at the PACT Charter School in Ramsey, known as the Northwest campus, which was previously located in the Maple Grove Senior High School as their Westside campus, in addition to their permanent Northtown, Downtown, Southside, and Monterrey campuses.

 Distinctives

 Numerous publications have called it one of the most youthful megachurches in the country with over 70% of its members under 30 years old.
 Substance is known for its ultra-contemporary approaches to worship utilizing turn-tables, rap, and other forms of media.
 They have produced dozens of music videos and album projects for their two nationally known worship bands, Substance Input-Output and their EDM DJ band, Substance Variant.
 Their progressive approach to church methodology applies not only to their music but their use of videography in their multi-site church format and online social networking.